traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left autoplay loop fill](photos/ml-necklace.mov)

-^ so that's the projects that have been leading up to this one and and how i have progressed in my work with wearables.

 ^ I've kind of misled you though.
 Though this progression of my work is a convincing reason for me to build this necklace,

-^ There is a defining moment when I decided to build it.
+^ There was really a defining moment when I decided to build it.

 ---